1. Home

 She smoked 2 packs a day for 40 years.
 She started cutting down for a few days but didn’t need to continue reducing her cigarettes because she was ready to break free!
 She shared in this video that writing down every cigarette in her notebook played a vital role in changing her relationship with smoking.

-Updated on January 21, 2025
+Updated on May 12, 2025

 Was this article helpful?